Plane table surveying: Methods and applications

 • Telescopic alidade

-Spirit level
+Spirit Level

 It is used to level the plane table.
+Spirit Level is also known as Tube Level.

-Trough compass
+Trough Compass

 It contains a magnetic needle casing in a wooden or non-metallic box.
 It is used to locate the north-south direction.